+Health Insurance Premiums for Self- Employed

-To get the best long-term care insurance rates, consider taking out a policy now to lock in current premiums for the entire coverage period.
-Compare policy premiums and coverage, as insurance company programs may vary.
-Self-Employed Health Insurance Premiums.
-If you are selfemployed, you may deduct 100% of your health insurance premiums as an above-the-line deduction.
+If you are self-employed\, you may deduct 100% of your health insurance premiums as an above-the-line deduction.
 Whether you itemize or not, above-the-line deductions are subtracted from gross income to arrive at your AGI.
 The self-employed health insurance premiums deduction cannot exceed the amount of income you have earned from your business.

-Sole proprietors are self-employed.
-Partners in partnerships, members of limited liability companies (LLCs), and employee shareholders in S corporations may also be considered selfemployed.
+\ Sole proprietors are self-employed.
+Partners in partnerships, members of limited liability companies (LLCs), and employee shareholders in S corporations may also be considered self-employed.